I-5 rivalry: Early years

-The first meeting between the Blazers and Sonics occurred on September 30, 1970, in a pre-season exhibition game held at the W. F. West High School gymnasium in Chehalis, Washington, midway between Portland and Seattle.
+The first meeting between the Trail Blazers and SuperSonics occurred on September 30, 1970, in a pre-season exhibition game held at the W. F. West High School gymnasium in Chehalis, Washington, midway between Portland and Seattle.
 The teams were immediately projected to be rivals, owing to the close proximity and existing rivalry between the Pacific Northwest cities.
 The Trail Blazers were a new expansion team for 1970, while the SuperSonics began play three seasons earlier in 1967.